Dionne Warwick: Early stardom (1962–1965)

 Warwick was named the Bestselling Female Vocalist in the Cash Box Magazine poll in 1964, with six chart hits in that year.
 Cash Box named her the Top Female Vocalist in 1969, 1970 and 1971.
 In the 1967 Cash Box poll, she was second to Petula Clark, and in 1968's poll second to Aretha Franklin.
 Playboy's influential Music Poll of 1970 named her the Top Female Vocalist.
 In 1969, Harvard's Hasty Pudding Society named her Woman of the Year.

-In the May 21, 1965 Time cover article entitled "The Sound of the Sixties", Warwick's sound was described as:
+In Time's cover article of May 21, 1965, entitled "Rock 'n' Roll: The Sound of the Sixties", Warwick's sound was described as:

 Swinging World.
 Scholarly articles probe the relationship between the Beatles and the nouvelle vague films of Jean-Luc Godard, discuss "the brio and elegance" of Dionne Warwick's singing style as a 'pleasurable but complex' event to be 'experienced without condescension.'
 In chic circles, anyone damning rock 'n' roll is labeled not only square but uncultured.
 For inspirational purposes, such hip artists as Robert Rauschenberg, Larry Rivers and Andy Warhol occasionally paint while listening to rock 'n' roll music.
 Explains Warhol: "It makes me mindless, and I paint better."
 After gallery openings in Manhattan, the black-tie gatherings often adjourn to a discothèque.

 In 1965, Eon Productions intended to use Warwick's song titled "Mr. Kiss Kiss Bang Bang" as the theme song of the James Bond film Thunderball, until Albert R. Broccoli insisted that the theme song include the film's title.
-A new song was composed and recorded in the eleventh hour titled "Thunderball", performed by Tom Jones.
+A new song titled "Thunderball" was composed and recorded at the eleventh hour, performed by Tom Jones.
 The melody of "Mr. Kiss Kiss Bang Bang" remains a major component of the film score.
-The Ultimate Edition DVD of Thunderball has the Warwick song playing over the titles on one of the commentary track extras, and the song was released on the 30th anniversary CD of Bond songs.
+The Ultimate Edition DVD of Thunderball has the Warwick song playing over the titles on one of the commentary track extras, and the song was released on the 30th-anniversary CD of Bond songs.